-1.4 ONGOING COMPLIANCE
+1.4 Ongoing compliance

 Having passed an audit, it is the operator's responsibility to continue to comply with this standard.
-They must ensure their safety culture remains positive, the approved SMS is followed, and good practice is maintained.
-Additionally, they must review their SMS in response to new information or as their business changes.
+They must ensure their safety culture remains positive, that the approved SMS is followed, and good practice is maintained.
+Additionally, they must develop, implement, and maintain a process to ensure continual improvement of the SMS and safety outcomes in accordance with the requirements of section 9 Continual improvement of this standard.